-In this blog of Adobe Photoshop series, I will explain ‘How to Crop in Photoshop’ and How to use Crop tool, Perspective Crop Tool, Slice Tool, Slice Select Tool, Eyedropper Tool, Color Sampler Tool, Ruler and Note Tool.
+In this Photoshop Lesson, we’ll learn about ‘How to Crop in Photoshop’ and How to use Crop tool, Perspective Crop Tool, Slice Tool, Slice Select Tool, Eyedropper Tool, Color Sampler Tool, Ruler and Note Tool.

-I am Lalit M S Adhikari at LTY.
+I am Lalit Adhikari at LTY.
 Let’s get started.

 How to crop in photoshop